Home > Motors

 Another great place for a pocket is on the upper portion of the arm; (photo/Michael Frank)

-We also prefer fabrics with a waterproof-breathable membrane because they breathe in addition to providing protection.
-Typically, zip-in liners do not breathe, as well.
+We also prefer fabrics with a waterproof-breathable membrane because they breathe while providing protection.
+Typically, zip-in liners do not breathe as well.

 Jackets with zippered pits, chest vents, and back or exit vents behind the shoulder blades like on the Aether Mulholland are great choices for breathability.
-Some zippers have a mesh overlay inside including the Alpinestars AMT-10R Drystar XF Jacket
+Some zippers have a mesh overlay inside, including the Alpinestars AMT-10R Drystar XF Jacket and KLIM Artemis.

 We see it as a downside when a jacket doesn’t have venting, like the Dainese Sheffield D-Dry, but that style of jacket is also made to be a beast for rainy, cooler weather.
 You likely wouldn’t find that jacket comfortable in rainy and warmer weather like the monsoon season in Mumbai.